The straight scoop on emergencies:

 SORENESS

-When you first get your braces and sometimes after adjustments, you may feel general soreness in your mouth and teeth may be tender when biting for three to five days.
-Continue a soft diet, and rinsing your mouth with a warm saltwater mouthwash may help ease some of the soreness.
+When you first get your braces (and sometimes after adjustments), you may feel general soreness in your mouth and teeth may be tender for three to five days.
+Continue a soft diet, and rinsing your mouth with warm saltwater mouthwash may help ease some of the soreness.
 Dissolve one teaspoonful of salt in 8 ounces of warm water, and rinse your mouth vigorously.
-You may also take ibuprofen and/or acetaminophen as needed.
+You may also take ibuprofen and/or acetaminophen as needed per bottle directions.

 ULCERS & SORES

-The lips, cheeks and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the surface of the braces.
-It’s like going barefoot in the summer – your feet have to develop calluses, and the process can be sore.
+When you first get braces, the lips, cheeks and tongue may become irritated for one to two weeks as they toughen and become accustomed to the surface of the braces.
+It’s like going barefoot in the summer – your feet have to develop calluses, and initially those feet are tender!
 Keep your lips lubricated with lip balm, and apply wax on the braces to lessen the irritation – just make sure they are super dry so the wax will stick.
 Silicone earplugs (available at the drugstore) are also helpful and sometimes stick better than wax.
+If you have ulcers and sores that don't improve over time, please call our office.

 HEADGEAR